 Results for patients undergoing PRK surgery are similar to those having LASIK, with most patients realizing 20/20 vision or better.
 Also like LASIK, some patients will still require reading glasses following a PRK procedure.

-Though PRK has similar outcomes to LASIK, recovery is slower.
-Patients will also encounter slightly more eye discomfort when PRK is performed when compared to LASIK.
-Best vision following PRK is realized after several weeks or months as the eye heals.
-Both PRK and LASIK have high success rates, as well as high degrees of patient satisfaction.
+Although PRK has similar outcomes to LASIK, recovery is slower.
+Patients will also encounter slightly more eye discomfort with PRK than LASIK.
+Best vision following PRK is realized after several weeks or months as the eye heals, yet both PRK and LASIK have high success rates, as well as high degrees of patient satisfaction.